davideranieri/davideranieri.github.io/C++ Notes/APC_Les10.md

 Under inheritance, there is a third kind of user:

-- **Derived Classes**: a base class makes protected those parts of its implementation that it is willing to let its derived classes use; protected members remain inaccesible to ordinary user code; private members remain inaccessible to derived classes.
+- **Derived Classes**: a base class makes protected those parts of its implementation that it is willing to let its derived classes use; protected members remain inaccessible to ordinary user code; private members remain inaccessible to derived classes.

 A class that is used as a base class makes its interface members public.
 An implementation member should be protected; if it provides an operation or data that a derived class will **need** to use in its own implementation (should be private otherwise).

 ### ***POLYMORPHISM AND VIRTUAL MEMBER FUNCTIONS***

-**Polymorphism**: the ability of objects to respond *differently* to the *same message or functon call*.
+**Polymorphism**: the ability of objects to respond *differently* to the *same message or function call*.

 An object has *multiple identities* based on its class inheritance tree.